 Early Reading Accelerators (K-2)

 Reading science emphasizes two critical pieces in systematic early reading instruction: securing foundational skills and building knowledge and vocabulary.
 These "Early Reading Accelerators" are essential content that all readers need access to in order to become proficient.
 While each student and their experiences are unique, we can accelerate the development of reading proficiency for all students by implementing these practices strategically through classroom instruction and materials.
-On the page below, you'll find information about these critical concepts and resources you can use to turn these ideas into actions in the 2020–21 school year.
+On the page below, you'll find information about these critical concepts and resources you can use to turn these ideas into actions.

 How do we ensure that we are teaching Early Reading Accelerators’ content to all students, while also centering students whose academic needs are not being met by school?

 Early Reading Accelerators Quick Start Guide.
 Explore this guide for an overview of what the Early Reading Accelerators are and how we can implement them equitably.

 Or, click through the Prezi below for a more dynamic presentation, including sample videos of classrooms engaging in this work and additional resources you can use to build your knowledge of these Accelerators.